Lyc4on/CybNER/README.md

-# Cybersecurity-NER
-A AllenNLP Model trained for Named Entity Recognition in the Cybersecurity Domain with added features of automated annotation and visualization graph.

 # Cybersecurity Named Entity Recognition
 ## Introduction
 A AllenNLP Model trained for Named Entity Recognition in the Cybersecurity Domain with added features of automated annotation and visualization graph.